DevLuDaley/BE-hoop-drills/.history/blueprints/sidecar-hoop-drills_20201013072733.md

 <!-- `mkdir styles && cd $_` -->
 <!-- `touch index.css` -->

-### Example Feature (Updating a drill)
+### Example Feature (Updating a workout)

 We want to create the following features:

 > As a user, when the page loads I should see a list of drills.
-Next to the title of each drill will be a button to edit that drill.
+Next to the title of each workout will be a button to edit that workout.

-> As a user, when I click the edit button, I will see a form with the values of that drill in the input fields.
-I can make changes, click 'Save Drill' and see the changes reflected in the list of drills.
+> As a user, when I click the edit button, I will see a form with the values of that workout in the input fields.
+I can make changes, click 'Save Workout' and see the changes reflected in the list of drills.

 Delivering these features will involve several steps and we will want to be sure **to work iteratively**.
 We will make it work and then make it better.